-Between digital FPV systems, the price difference is small but I think DJI comes out ahead because antennas are included.
-Avatar also comes with antennas but they are known to be unusable (confirmed by many reviewers) and need to be replaced by aftermarket antennas.
-I bought the Fatshark version and they don’t even come with any antennas.
-HDZero also doesn’t come with antennas.
+Between digital FPV systems, the price differences may be small, but DJI comes out ahead since antennas are included, and the DJI V2 goggles are priced around $429.
+The Avatar goggles comes with antennas, but they are known to be unusable and require aftermarket replacements.
+HDZero doesn’t come with antennas at all.

 For Micro Drones

-DJI is not great for micro drones due to the lack of small video transmitter available.
-Even its smallest VTX (The Runcam link aka Vista) is way too heavy and bulky.
-You can remove the heatsink and turn it into a “naked vista” but you risk overheating it, while it’s still too heavy and has a noticeable impact on flight performance!
-Not to mention the new O3 Air unit is even bigger and heavier than the Vista.
-I think the smallest drone that can comfortably carry a Vista would probably be a 2″ drone with 4S (such as the GepRC Rocket).
+DJI isn’t an ideal choice for micro drones due to the lack of small video transmitter options.
+Even its smallest VTX (The Runcam link aka Vista) is too heavy and bulky for micro drones, to be more specifcially, anything smaller than a 2″.
+Although you can remove the heatsink and create a so-called “naked vista”, this risks overheating, and the unit is still too heavy, impacting flight performance noticably.
+Furthermore, the new O3 Air unit is even larger and heavier than the Vista.
+The smallest drone that can comfortably carry a Vista is likely a 3″ or 4″ drone.

-Both Avatar and HDZero offer video transmitters that are specially designed for Micro drones.
-They are small and light weight enough even for 1S Tiny Whoops!
-Of course, analog is also a great choice for small FPV drones.
+On the other hand, both Avatar and HDZero offer video transmitters specifically designed for micro drones.
+These transmitters are small and lightweight enough even for 1S Tiny Whoops.
+Of course, analog remains a great choice for small FPV drones as well.

-The next up would be the DJI FPV Goggles V2, it has AV input which allows you to use it with analog FPV system, and it’s also compatible with DJI’s latest O3 Air Unit.
-The Avatar FPV Goggles and the latest DJI Goggles 2 both don’t have any video input (no HDMI, no AV input) so you can’t use them with any other FPV system.
+The DJI FPV Goggles V2 are the next most versatile option, featuring AV input for compatibility with analog FPV systems and support for DJI’s latest O3 Air Unit.
+Both the Avatar FPV Goggles and the latest DJI Goggles 2 lack video inputs (no HDMI or AV input), making them incompatible with other FPV systems.

-It’s worth knowing that most mid/top tier analog FPV goggles have HDMI input, so they can be paired with the Avatar and HDZero VRX module.
-DJI doesn’t offer video receiver module so you can’t use DJI on any other goggles except their own.
+It’s important to note that most mid/top-tier analog FPV goggles have HDMI inputs, so they can be paired with Avatar and HDZero VRX modules.
+DJI does not offer a video receiver module, so their system can only be used with their own goggles.

 For Low Light

-With the cameras available currently for each system, HDZero seems to perform the best when it comes to low light.
-However most of us fly only during the day, even at sunset, all FPV systems can cope pretty well with the correct camera settings.
-But if you want to fly mostly at night, then HDZero is a great choice.
-Analog is also great for low light with the right camera since there are so many hardware options.
+Among the available cameras for each system, HDZero appears to perform the best in low light conditions.
+While most pilots fly during daylight hours, even at sunset, all FPV systems can handle these conditions reasonably well with the appropriate camera settings.
+If you primarily fly at night, HDZero is perhaps the best choice, and analog can also excel in low light with the right camera, thanks to its vast range of hardware options.

 Ease of Setup

-For digital FPV systems, they usually requires additional configurations, and understanding of the settings before you can begin flying.
-And you also need to keep track of new firmware and decide if you want to update.
-I’ve published detail tutorials for each FPV system to help you overcome the steep learning curve:
+Digital FPV systems require additional configurations and an understanding of the settings before you can begin flying.
+You’ll also need to keep track of new firmware and decide whether to update.
+That’s why I’ve published detailed tutorials for each FPV system to help you overcome the steep learning curve: